Authentic Sichuan cuisine at fine-dining levelReguliersdwarsstraat 35, Amsterdam · 020 626 93 27

 Taste the Peking duck.

 Reserve your table in the heart of Amsterdam and experience our specialty as tradition intends, in three courses.
+Planning a special occasion?
+Discover romantic dining, a business dinner or group dining at Sichuan Food.